 The cost of snow and ice removal and repair of roads from the freeze/thaw process can drain local financial resources.
 Another impact on the economy includes impacts on commuting into, or out of, the area for work or school.
-The loss of power and closure of roads prevents the commuter population traveling to work within and outside of the County.
-Placeholder for County annual cost for snow/ice removal/response.
+The loss of power and closure of roads prevents the commuter population traveling to work within and outside of the county.